powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 is overriden by the value of the exceeded limit (minQ or maxQ).
 The default value is `false`.

 **extrapolateReactiveLimits**
-When `useReactiveLimits` is set to `true`, this parameter is used for equipments that have reactive limits defined by reactive capability curves.
+When `useReactiveLimits` is set to `true`, this parameter is used for equipment with reactive limits defined by reactive capability curves.
 If the target P value is outside the reactive capability curve limits (if it is below lowest P value or above highest P value), the behavior depends on the parameter `extrapolateReactiveLimit` :
 - If set to `false`: reactive limits at the given target P are defined by the min Q and max Q at the limit of active power of the capability curve.
 - If set to `true`: reactive limits at the given target P are defined by the extrapolation of the reactive limits slope of the reactive capability curve